jp203203/Sudoku/README.md

 ## 2. Controls ##
 Select the cells by clicking on them.
 You can only select the cells which are empty.

-Fill the cells on the grid by pressing keys on the keyboard: 1-9 (numpad is fine too) for 9x9 games, and additionally A-G (alphbetically) for 16x16 games.
+Fill the cells on the grid by pressing keys on the keyboard: 1-9 (numpad is fine too) for 9x9 games, and additionally A-G (alphabetical) for 16x16 games.

 Incorrect guesses are indicated by the red color of the inserted character.
 To empty the cell, select it (if not already selected) and press backspace key.